-Here you will find a selection of brief video interviews with impressions from the conference participants.
-Hear from some of our plenary speakers, board members, attendees and organisers.
+Here you will find a selection of brief video interviews with impressions from the 2022 international conference participants.
+Hear from some of our plenary speakers, board members, attendees, and organisers.

 Interview with Margot Slattery, Plenary Speaker.